TorD/rmmv-preload-manager/README.md

 # Preload Manager for RPG Maker MV
 Version 2.0.0 of the Preload Manager plugin marks a complete rewrite with vastly better performance and handling of files.
 But not only that, it adds a lot of new features too!

-Let's take a look:
+## What does it do?
+The Preload Manager preloads the assets used in scenes (startup, maps and battles) before the scenes are started.
+By default many images added in events, as well as sound effects and animations, have a delay the first time they are played.
+This is because they're loaded on-demand that first time, which does not look nor feel good for the player.

+Preloading assets up front is what game engines usually do; we're all used to seeing some loading screens.
+When playing a game locally, the loading times are barely increased with this plugin.
+When played from a server, the loading times will be far longer, but the experience once the maps start will be much much better too.

 # How to install
 1. Click this link: https://raw.githubusercontent.com/TorD/rmmv-preload-manager/2.0.0-rc1/TDDP_PreloadManager.js